Sterling slides off 1-month high as inflation misses forecasts

 By Marc Jones

-LONDON, Feb 14 Sterling's best run against the euro in over four months came to a low-key end on Tuesday as below-forecast British inflation data added to a handful of subdued signals coming from the economy in the past couple of weeks.
+LONDON, Feb 14 Sterling retreated from its highest level in a month against the euro on Tuesday, after UK inflation data came in below forecast, adding to a handful of subdued economic numbers over the past couple of weeks.

-It was seen as doing little for the chances of an early rise in Britain's record low interest rates and knocked the pound, which on Monday had notched its first unbroken six-day run of gains against the euro since early September.
+It was seen as doing little to push the Bank of England towards an early rise in Britain's record low interest rates and knocked the pound which on Monday had notched its first unbroken six-day run of gains against the euro since early September.

-Sterling fell as much 0.7 percent to 85.18 pence per euro before clawing its way back to 84.82 pence as signals that U.S. interest rates should rise drove the euro backwards across FX markets.
+Sterling fell 0.7 percent against the euro to 85.18 pence , back to $1.2458 versus the dollar and saw broadly similar moves against the Japanese yen and Swiss franc.

-The pound had already fallen 0.5 percent against the dollar at $1.2458 and it stayed there as the greenback rallied.
-That resistance meant it also made up lost ground against the Japanese yen to put it at 142.50 yen.

 "The hawkish calls (for the Bank of England to raise interest rates) had been steadily growing in the background and as soon as the data hit there was a bit of a reality check for sterling," ING FX strategist Viraj Patel said.